Amazon FBA Fees Explained

 - All sellers selling garlic presses have an average of 290 reviews each.

-- The Jungle Scout Chrome Extension awards garlic presses an opportunity score of 7.
+- Extension awards garlic presses an opportunity score of 7.

 4 – You create and control your own listing on Amazon.